jsonmaur/sass-system/README.md

   > default: `true`
 </details>

-Whether to import [modern-normalize](https://github.com/sindresorhus/modern-normalize) and some other [opinionated normalize rules](lib/normalize.scss) at the top of your stylesheet.
+Whether to import [modern-normalize](https://github.com/sindresorhus/modern-normalize) and some other [opinionated normalization rules](lib/normalize.scss) at the top of your stylesheet.

 ### Class Prefix